AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 ## McNemar's test

-McNemar's test is a non-parametric statistical test that can be applied to compare two classification models by constructing a 2x2 contingency table, or confusion matrix, like the following:
+McNemar's test is a non-parametric statistical test that can be used to compare two classification models by constructing a 2x2 contingency table, or confusion matrix, like the following:

 |                 | Model 2 Correct | Model 2 Wrong |